22 Global LGBTQIAP+ Books

 No other writer in the Spanish-speaking world is as fiercely independent and thoroughly irreverent as Gabriela Wiener.
 Constantly testing the limits of genre and gender, Wiener’s work … has bravely unveiled truths some may prefer remain concealed about a range of topics, from the daily life of polymorphous desire to the tiring labor of maternity.

-In fierce and sumptuous first-person accounts, renowned Peruvian journalist Gabriela Wiener records infiltrating the most dangerous Peruvian prison, participating in sexual exchanges in swingers clubs, traveling the dark paths of the Bois de Boulogne in Paris in the company of transvestites and prostitutes, undergoing a complicated process of egg donation, and participating in a ritual of ayahuasca ingestion in the Amazon jungle—all while taking us on inward journeys that explore immigration, maternity, fear of death, ugliness, and threesomes.
+In fierce and sumptuous first-person accounts, renowned Peruvian journalist Gabriela Wiener records infiltrating the most dangerous Peruvian prison, participating in sexual exchanges in swingers clubs, traveling the dark paths of the Bois de Boulogne in Paris in the company of cross-dressers and prostitutes, undergoing a complicated process of egg donation, and participating in a ritual of ayahuasca ingestion in the Amazon jungle—all while taking us on inward journeys that explore immigration, maternity, fear of death, ugliness, and threesomes.
 Fortunately, our eagle-eyed voyeur emerges from her narrative forays unscathed and ready to take on the kinks, obsessions, and messiness of our lives.
 Sexographies is an eye-opening, kamikaze journey across the contours of the human body and mind.

 “The most striking quality of Sexographies is Gabriela Wiener’s fearlessness―her ability to broach any topic without the slightest flinch, however unfamiliar or achingly personal….
 Wiener’s essays do not deal solely in sex, but in the exploration of identity and gender.
 How are we to make sense of our own bodies and the bodies of others?
 Why is it that we―with the internet at our fingertips―supposedly know more than ever, yet often experience less and are less open to the experiences of others?
 Wiener urges us to ask these questions in order to uncover the artificial boundaries that have confined us to our own experiences.
 Nothing is off limits and she spares her readers no detail of her adventures.
 The result is Sexographies―an addictive and darkly funny collection that surprises at every turn.” —The Arkansas International